 Building a Resilient Future Together: The Highlands: Together We Decide Project

 Building a sustainable future is the heart of Highlands: Together We Decide, a community-driven initiative launched in September 2025.
-While increasing our resilience to flooding is a critical priority following the 2023 disaster, our primary goal is to empower residents to design a long-term, sustainable vision for the Town of Highlands, Fort Montgomery, and the Village of Highland Falls.
+Our primary goal is to empower residents to design a long-term, sustainable vision for the Town of Highlands, Fort Montgomery, and the Village of Highland Falls.
+This project is supported by the Partners for Climate Action "Funding Futures" program.

 Our Team: